-Almost half of the Lake Erie/Southwest Lake Ontario watershed regions are covered in forest, most of which is privately owned.
+Over 70% of the Susquehanna watershed region is covered in forest of which at least 85% is privately owned.
 Consequently, the health and prosperity of the watershed's wildlife populations depend on how well these owners protect and enhance the habitat on which the hundreds of species of insects, amphibians, reptiles, fish, birds and mammals depend.
-The good news is that most forest wildlife species are thriving, but unfortunately many are not.
+The good news is that most forest wildlife species are thriving, but many are not.
 These species of greatest conservation need (SGCN) have been identified in the NY Comprehensive Wildlife Conservation Strategy (CWCS).
-60 of these species inhabit the forested landscapes in these basins.
+Ninety of these species are found in the Susquehanna basin.

-A major goal of the CWCS is to inform forest owners of the need for management practices that will enhance forest biodiversity and thereby keep these SGCN from becoming rare or endangered.
-Because most of the critical habitats for these species exists on private lands, landowner cooperation will be the ultimate deciding factor on whether species declines can be halted.
+A major goal of the CWCS is to inform forest owners of the need for management practices that enhance forest biodiversity and keep these SGCN from becoming rare or endangered.
+So much of the critical habitats for these species exists on private lands that landowner cooperation will be the ultimate deciding factor on whether species declines can be halted.
 The plan further lists the threats to these species and management strategies that will improve their habitat.
 Fortunately, for forest owners and wildlife alike, many species will benefit from sustainable forest practices, including sawtimber production, when implemented in accordance with NYS best management practices (BMPs).